gemdrive/gemdrive.io/pages/index.md

 However, a few pieces are still missing/underspecified:

 * Listing directory contents.
-GemDrive would be useful if it *only* added this.
+GemDrive would be useful if it did nothing but add this.
 * Partial writes (update only a portion of a file).
 * Authentication and authorization.
 * Copying between remote servers without downloading the data to the client.